bjornaa/ladim1/doc/source/tracker.rst

 One public method:

- - move_particles(grid, forcing, state): advect and diffuse the particles horizontally, check for particles out-of-area or on land.
+ - move_particles(grid, forcing, state): advect and diffuse the particles horizontally, check for landing or particles out-of-area.